European Ultimate Federation

 European Ultimate Federation (EUF) is the governing body for the sport of Ultimate in Europe.
-As part of the EFDF and the World Flying Disc Federation the EUF works for the coordination and development of Ultimate in Europe and the promotion of its Spirit of the Game ideals.
+As part of the European Flying Disc Federation (EFDF) and the World Flying Disc Federation (WFDF) the EUF works for the coordination and development of Ultimate in Europe and the promotion of its Spirit of the Game ideals.

 The EUF coordinates Ultimate associations in Europe, and supports Ultimate in countries where there are no local organization.
 The EUF organizes tournaments for European teams, develops educational programs and courses for them, and support other activities of interest.
 Its board of directors is elected every two years, the latest election took place in October 2014.

 History

 The EUF in certain way is the proactive continuation of the European Flying Disc Federation (EFDF).
 The EUF was conceived in 2007 out of the need of the European national ultimate associations to have a professional and most of all transparent coordinating body.
 Formally founded in 2009 under the WFDF, and later under the newly formed EFDF, in the past few years the EUF has evolved to meet and foster changes in the fast-growing ultimate community, while staying true to upholding the ideals of Spirit of the Game.
 The EUF for instance coordinates youth summer camps and Train-the-Trainer weekends, but most of all the federation focuses on organizing its big championship events.

-Since 2009 the federation has had the same board of directors.
-EUF has a very active chairman in Andra ´Oddi´ Furlan (AUT), its treasurer is Ted Beute (NED) and the secretary is Alia Ayub (GBR).
-Further proactive member of the board has always been Christoph Dehnhardt (GER) who chairs the Youth Committee.
-Since October 2018 the board consists of six more members, they are all directors-at-large responsible for their own topic.
-Dario Lucisano (ITA) for Spirit of the Game, Haude Hermand (FRA) for Women´s ultimate, Marco Barattini (ITA) for Men´s ultimate, Gabriele Sani (ITA) for social media and Karolis Novikovas (LTU) for livestreams.
-Every year (during one of the big events) the board holds it General Assemblee where all the European federations are invited to control the board´s actions and vote on new proposals.